eugenelepekhin/Fusion/Source/Docs/LanguageDoc.md

 During successful compilation Fusion will print out listing.
 In order to make the listing more readable you can prepend macro definition with "atomic" keyword.
 This will put all the output of the macro in the listing in one line instead of breaking it up to each inner call.

-## Formal definition of the Fusion language.
+## Formal definition of the Fusion language
-Please refer to formal grammar in the two files: FusionLexer.g4 and FusionParser.g4 These two files are in the ANTLR4 syntax and used to generate the language parser.
+Please refer to formal grammar in the two files: [FusionLexer.g4](../Fusion/FusionLexer.g4) and [FusionParser.g4](../Fusion/FusionParser.g4)
+These two files are in the ANTLR4 syntax and used to generate the language parser.

 ## Some practical examples:

 ### Defining and using addition assembly instruction for some hypothetical CPU

 ```